It’s like any other day of a session of catch with your dog: You throw the ball, he runs after it and returns, tail wagging.

-Orthotics, or bracing, such as the Hero brace, offers an alternative when surgery is not possible, according to Brumett.
-The Hero orthotic, which is made by casting the dog’s leg for a custom fit, maintains the knee in position so the dog can walk again.
+Orthotics, or bracing, such as a Hero Brace, offers an alternative when surgery is not possible, according to Brumett.
+The knee orthotic, which is made by casting the dog’s leg for a custom fit, maintains the knee in position so the dog can walk again.

 “What we’re doing is stabilizing the knee,” said Brumett, who works with the company.